-The HBA is a 501(c)(6) non-profit organization founded in 1977 and incorporated in the state of New York.
+The HBA is a 501(c)(6) non-profit organization founded in 1977 and incorporated in the state of New York in 1979.
 Members belong to HBA Inc. and elect the board of directors and conduct other business every year at the annual business meeting.
 The HBA is governed by bylaws and the board is the governing body with the ultimate fiduciary responsibility and authority for the association.
 HBA is apolitical and does not attempt to influence legislation nor participate in or intervene in any political campaign on behalf of, or in opposition to, any candidate for public office.

 HBA member volunteers invest their time with the knowledge that with their volunteer role comes a great responsibility to serve our members and the public with integrity.
 To join or serve as a volunteer of the HBA is to commit to the mission and vision of the association, personally strive to abide by the ethical standards and responsibilities associated with a leadership role, abide by the HBA code of conduct, and encourage the development and implementation of the ethical standards within the healthcare industry represented by its members.
 As part of service as an HBA board member, leaders must: